-I was the guy that refused to say the Pledge of Allegiance after the OJ Simpson debacle.
-Today I stand, a changed man, with changed ideas, and a changed perspective on human nature and on Patriotism.
+I was the guy that refused to say the Pledge of Allegiance after the OJ Simpson verdict.
+Today I stand, a changed man, with changed ideas, and a changed perspective on human nature and on patriotism.

 I was driving home this evening from work and I heard the old song that I used to think was so meaningless.
 It was "When the Children Cry" by White Lion.
 The notes of the guitar resonated into my soul, and the words hit home in a way that I'm not sure any other song has done since the attack.

 I drove down the road with one hand rubbing wet eyes, and fighting sobs.
-Realizing that my home, New York, the center of my childhood, and my home, had been viciously assaulted and that thousands of people lay dead under the most horrible of circumstances just miles from where once I thought nothing interesting would happen.
+Realizing that my home state, New York, the center of my childhood, had been viciously assaulted and that thousands of people lay dead under the most horrible of circumstances just miles from where once I thought nothing interesting would happen.